Skip to main content

 Usage is where you review saved AI activity and manage AI Puffer credits.
 In WordPress admin, go to AI Puffer > Usage.
 The screen has two tabs: Logs and Billing.
 Logs are for reviewing saved requests and conversations.
 Billing is for pricing rules, ledger activity, user balances, and WooCommerce credit packages.

 AI Puffer credits are internal plugin credits.
-They do not replace OpenAI, Google, Claude, Replicate, or other provider billing.
+They do not replace OpenAI, Google, Anthropic, xAI, Replicate, or other provider billing.
 Provider API usage is still billed by the provider account you connect.

 Logs